-1. What’s Your Area of Expertise?
+What’s Your Area of Expertise?

 not fit all, especially depending on what they specialize in.
 For instance, sex therapists can help you figure out complicated questions of sexuality, including orientation, trouble with intimacy, and past trauma without making you feel shamed.
 Some mental health professionals specialize in specific conditions, like post-traumatic stress disorder, bipolar disorder, and dissociative identity disorder, among others.

 For Viciere, who is a cognitive behavior therapist, this is a great question to ask your therapist.
 Viciere tells Bustle, "It's kind of impossible to like be a guru in every area of mental health and psychology," and that patients should understand that their therapist's "strengths" are.
 Or perhaps a person with a marriage and family counseling background can help you through difficult times with your loved ones, or improving communication with them.